IAIK/pairings_in_c/README.md

 # Pairings in C

-The repository contains a C library for pairing-based cryptography.
-The library was part of the results published at CHES 2014 [4].
+This repository contains a C library for pairing-based cryptography which was part of results published at CHES 2014 [4].

 [![Build Status](https://travis-ci.org/IAIK/pairings_in_c.svg?branch=external_use)](https://travis-ci.org/IAIK/pairings_in_c)
 [![Coverage Status](https://coveralls.io/repos/IAIK/pairings_in_c/badge.svg?branch=external_use)](https://coveralls.io/r/IAIK/pairings_in_c?branch=develop)